 So, how could we test the behaviour of this application?
 Well, if you have access to a contactless card reader connected to your PC then you could make use of a tool called GPShell.
 GPShell is a tool that be downloaded from SourceForge (http://sourceforge.net/projects/globalplatform/files/ ) and is commonly used to perform operations on smart cards that conform to the Global Platform set of standards.
 In this simple example we can use it to send our simple proprietary APDU to the BlackBerry device and examine the response.

-To perform this test the application has been started on the BlackBerry device to emulate a virtual target and the device placed on the contactless card reader connected to a PC.
-For example, in Figure 10 you can see a BlackBerry 9900 device running this application placed on a contactless NFC reader and connected to a PC using a USB cable.
+To perform this test the application must have been started on the BlackBerry device to emulate a virtual target and the device placed on the contactless card reader connected to a PC.
+For example, in Figure 10 you can see a BlackBerry 9900 device running this application placed on a contactless NFC card reader and connected to a PC using a USB cable.

 Figure 10 Using a BlackBerry 9900 with a contactless reader